saveenr/usql-tutorial/usql-catalog/assemblies.md

 "/DLLs/OrdersLib.dll"
 ```

-# Step 3 Register the assembly in the catalog
+## Step 3: Register the assembly in a U-SQL database

 For example place the assembly in this location